brooks-security-com/brooks-security.com/content/posts/Cost-effective Migration to the Cloud.md

 menu = "main"
 +++

 The transition from on-premises data centers to cloud-hosted providers has become increasingly prevalent, offering organizations the benefits of flexibility, scalability, and often, a reduced total cost of ownership.
 However, with this migration comes unique challenges, particularly in terms of security and cost management.
-Let’s delve into why enlisting expert assistance like Native Charter during this transition can both reduce costs and enhance security.
+Let’s delve into why enlisting expert assistance during this transition can both reduce costs and enhance security.

 ## Understanding Security Differences